 In the winter months, bronchiolitis is responsible for around 1 in 6 of all UK paediatric admissions (hospital admissions of babies and children).
+It is estimated that over 30,000 babies and children under 5 are hospitalised every year in the UK because of RSV (see this research from Public Health England ).
 6% of these will need admission to intensive care.
 Most of these hospital admissions occur in babies who are otherwise healthy.
 However, babies with certain conditions are more at risk of developing more severe disease after infection (for example, babies born with heart and lung disorders and premature babies).
 Infants who are hospitalised with severe RSV infection are at an increased risk of developing wheeze later in life.
 Numbers of hospital admissions due to RSV have increased in the last 20 years.
+RSV causes the deaths of around 30 babies a year in the UK.

 In healthy adults RSV causes symptoms similar to those of a common cold.
 However, it can develop into severe disease in adults with a weakened immune system (such as bone marrow transplants) and in elderly people.